 This post first appeared at Julie’s Eats and Treats, where I was a contributor.

-The night I made this casserole for the first time, my husband declared, “I think those are the best mashed potatoes you’ve ever made.”
+The night I made this casserole for the first time, my husband declared, “I think this is the best mashed potato recipe you’ve ever made.”

 And y’all, this is something coming from him because the man is not really a mashed potato fan.